CityofToronto/bdit_data-sources/bluetooth/README.md

   - Detection counts over time

 #### Terms:
-- Route: A combination of any two sensors, can be configued at any time by any superuser.
+- **Route**: A combination of any two sensors, can be configued at any time by any superuser.
 Most useful routes have already been created and follow either a letter or numbered convention.
 Once a route is created, a corresponding `routeId` is generated which can be used in the API
-- Report: Travel time information for any route, can be configured to a number of different aggregation levels, downloaded as a `.csv` file
+- **Report**: Travel time information for any route, can be configured to a number of different aggregation levels, downloaded as a `.csv` file

 #### Pulling travel time data:
 1. Navigate to the `Reports` window using the bar at the top of the webpage![](https://github.com/CityofToronto/bdit_data-sources/blob/master/bluetooth/blip_screenshots/report_tab.PNG)